 Long-term management plan

-The Group is has commissioned NIWA to develop a long term management plan with solutions to reduce the risk of lagarosiphon spreading and establishing in the lake.
+The Group has commissioned NIWA to develop a long term management plan with solutions to reduce the risk of Lagarosiphon spreading and establishing in the lake.

 What you can do

 If you’re using a boat or other water vehicles from the Kawarau River to Lake Wakatipu, please turn your engine off and check your vessel at our checkpoint.

 - Check: Remove any plant matter from your gear and leave it at the site (the river or lake bank), or put it in the rubbish.

 - Clean: Clean all gear when moving between waterways.

 - Dry: Ensure your gear is completely dry to touch, inside and out, then leave dry for at least another 48 hours before you use it.

 All media queries should be directed to the Group chair from Toitū Te Whenua, biosecurity manager Dave Mole by email email@example.com